marcelm/cutadapt/doc/guide.rst

 the fragment and sequences into the adapter if the read is long enough.
 The read that it outputs will then have a part of the adapter in the end.
-Or, if the adapter was short and the read length quite long, then the adapter will be somewhere within the read (followed by other bases).
+Or, if the adapter was short and the read length quite long, then the adapter will be somewhere within the read, followed by some other bases.

 For example, assume your fragment of interest is *MYSEQUENCE* and the adapter is *ADAPTER*.
 Depending on the read length, you will get reads that look like this::